sam-timmins/smarticus-quizzes/README.md

 * Final score
 * Return button

+The site owners name and logo continue with rest of the screens and is prenounced and clear at the top of the page.

+The text feedback uses the username to personalise the final message and also adds in the catagory that was last attempted.
+There are three different messages to the user depending on the results, these are shown below.

+* Less than 4 out of 10

 ![Results Screen, low score](wireframes/results-screen-low-score.jpg)
 \
 &nbsp;

+* Greater than or equal to 4 out of 10

 ![Results Screen, medium score](wireframes/results-screen-medium-score.jpg)
 \
 &nbsp;

+* Greater than or equal to 7 out of 10

 ![Results Screen, high score](wireframes/results-screen-high-score.jpg)
 \
 &nbsp;

+The final score follows the feedback comment.
+This is simply just a copy of the score from the question screen and displayed clearly for the user to see.

+The return button is the same in design with the welcome screen button to keep consistancy across the game.
+It also includes the animation while the user hovers over it, as seen in the [Welcome Screen](#welcome-screen).
+This button has a dual purpose, firstly it returns the user back to the personalised catagories screen and secondly it sets the score and question counter back to 0, ready for another round.